USS Warrington (DD-30): Pre-World War I

 Upon her return to active service, Warrington resumed operations with the torpedo forces assigned to the Atlantic Fleet, by then designated the Atlantic Torpedo Flotilla.
 For a little over four years, she plied the eastern coastal waters of the United States, participating in various gunnery drills and torpedo-firing practices with the torpedo flotilla as well as in fleet maneuvers and battle problems with the assembled Atlantic Fleet.
 During part of that interlude, the destroyer was based at Newport and worked out of Boston, Massachusetts during the remainder.

 Warrington was ordered to Bar Harbor, Maine and entered the port with USRCS Androscoggin to prevent unauthorized departure of foreign vessels but primarily to protect the transfer of gold and silver, as well as all mail and passengers, from Kronprinzessin Cecilie to shore to be transported by train to New York.
 The two ships arrived at Bar Harbor on 6 August 1914 with wild speculation in the press.

+Warrington ran aground on 20 May 1916 at Rockport, Massachusetts, prompting a board of investigation ordered by the Commander, Destroyer Flotilla, Atlantic Fleet.
+Her commanding officer Lt.
+Isaac F. Dortch was subsequently convicted on three charges in a general court martial and penalized twenty numbers on his service record.